richardebeling/timetable-display/readme.md

 - `hfg`: foreground color for a hilighted event
 - `pbg`: background color for an event in the past
 - `pfg`: foreground color for an event in the past
 - `arrow`: String, file name of an image (png) that will be rendered if the `arrow` modifier is set for an event
 - `showclock`: Bool, the program will show a clock ((h)h:mm) in the upper right corner
 - `hideuntilwhendone`: Bool, the "until" keyboard will disappear in front of past events

 ### Recurring section
 Events that are recurring in a two-week-period or more often.
 Each event consists of two or three lines, depending on whether the `exec` modifier is set.

 The first linie specifies the times when this event happens.
 It consists of the time of the day followed by the days where it happens.
 Possible day modifiers are `e`/`g` and `o`/`u` for even and odd weeks.

 Example: `8:00 e1 o2 10:00 o1 e2`

-This event happens at 8:00 Mondays on even weeks, 8:00 Tuesdays on odd weeks, 10:00 Mondays on off weeks, Tuesdays on even weeks
+This event happens at 8:00 Mondays on even weeks, 8:00 Tuesdays on odd weeks, 10:00 Mondays on odd weeks, Tuesdays on even weeks.

 Also, you can append modifiers to the first line.
 Valid modifiers are:
 - `notime`: Don't render the time for this event